-I’ve been making art most of my life, but after retiring from a career in nursing I decided to pursue my passion for painting full time.
+I’ve been making art most of my life, but after retiring from a career in nursing I decided to pursue my passion for painting and writing full time.

 ~~ Barbara Lipkin